BenWiederhake/steppow/README.md

 thing, and check whether the results are the same.

 I want a system in which the verifier has very little work to do;
-this is the case for simple-pow.
+this is the case for steppow.

 ### Easy to Implement